Rfam/rfam-3d-seed-alignments/README.md

 # Rfam 3D Seed Alignments

-The goal of this project is to automate the incorporation of the 3D structural information into the [Rfam](https://rfam.org) seed alignments using the following workflow:
+The goal of this project is to automate the incorporation of the 3D structural information into the [Rfam](https://rfam.org) SEED alignments using the following workflow:

 - The Rfam-PDB [mapping file](./pdb_full_region.txt) is used to find out which PDB files need to be added to which seed alignments.